siddharth-dere/SocketCAN_DBC-Naresh/README.md

-# AI-Assisted Automotive CAN Telemetry — SocketCAN Version B
+# Automotive CAN Telemetry — SocketCAN

 This repository implements a complete virtual automotive CAN telemetry network on Linux.
 It uses a Vector-style DBC file, Linux SocketCAN, and the `vcan0` virtual CAN interface.